ceribe/dog-or-not/README.md

 ### Upload website to Azure Storage
 Go to doggosharecodesa storage account in Azure.
 Click on "Static website" and enable it.
 Set index document name to "index.html" and error document path to "index.html".
 Click "Save".
 Click on "Browse" and upload the files from "ui/dist" folder.

+### Add Domain to "email-doggosharecommservice"
+Currently it's not possible to achieve that via Terraform so it needs to be set up manually.
+Go to "email-doggosharecommservice" resource in Azure.
+Click on "Provision domains" and then on "1-click add".

+### Connect email domain to "doggosharecommservice"
+Go to "doggosharecommservice" resource in Azure.
+Click on "Domains" and then on "Connect domain".
+Select the domain that was added in the previous step and click "Connect".

+### Update domain name in code/send_emails/index.js
+Change the domain of senderEmail to the previously added domain.
+For example if the domain name is "1234.azurecomm.net" then the senderEmail should be "DoNotReply@1234.azurecomm.net".

 ### Publish cloud functions
 ```bash